How to Build a HubSpot Marketing Dashboard

 - Unable to add a specific dashboard – If you can’t add a certain dashboard, such as Web Analytics, it may not be available with your current plan.
 You will need to upgrade your account to access unavailable data.

 - A tool that was accessible before is missing now?
 There’s a chance that HubSpot made some UI changes.
 They may have moved the tool under a different tab.
 After the initial troubleshooting, you can always write to HubSpot for further assistance.

 - Bugs – It’s a rare thing and rarely something to be worried about.
 You can always raise an incident if you face any such issues.

 Hubspot marketing analytics dashboard – wrapping up

-And when it’s not enough, HubSpot data is easily exportable from the platform for further analysis.
+And when it’s not enough, HubSpot data is easily exportable from the platform for further analysis with the help of HubSpot integrations.
 DataViz tools are particularly suitable for crunching big sets of data points and translating them into human-readable charts, scorecards, and others.

 Choose what works best for you.
 Good luck, and thanks for your time!Back to Blog